grem11n/cost-exporter/README.md

 For example, it should be possible to add a client for Azure or Google Cloud.
 However, I am personally not familiar with these providers.

 Also, it should be possible to, for example, push metrics to CloudWatch using their metrics format, etc.
+After all, CloudWatch is an AWS native tool.

 ### Other Improvements

 There are some things that could be improved in the codebase, e.g.:
 - Reduce the amount of hardcode required to set Prometheus labels and metric names
 - Automate the sync between the tag creation and Helm chart update somehow
+- Add other deploy manifests.
+For example, Terraform configuration for AWS ECS

 ## Contribution

 Since it's not particularly likely that I will do any serious updates to this project, feel free to create a PR!
 Otherwise, create an new issue with your feedback and suggestions!

+Also, there are some ideas for improvements in the "[Further Thoughts](#further-thoughts)" section.

 **Release Process**